premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ## Scenario Based Question

-40. Which class should we use among String,StringBuffer and StringBuilder when there are lot of String concatenation and String modification operations with thread-safe code?
+40. Which class should we use among String,StringBuffer and StringBuilder when there are lot of String concatenation and String modification operations with thread-safe code?p1

  ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)